 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The Governor's Arts Awards program was initiated in 1973.
-Conceived in partnership between the IAC and the Office of the Governor, the program recognizes and honors significant contributions to and profound positive impact on the arts and the state of Indiana.
-The awards are presented every two years.
+Conceived in 1973 as a partnership between the IAC and the Office of the Governor, the Governor's Arts Awards program recognizes and honors significant contributions to and profound positive impact on the arts and the state of Indiana.
+The awards have been are presented every two years, with the exception of the 2015 Governor's Arts Awards, which will be held in April 2016 to celebrate the state's Bicentennial and the Indiana Arts Commission's 50th Anniversary.